-This trip from Cabo de Gata in Almeria through all these locations to Malaga is around 1100 kms, around 700 miles.
-To do this trip in one go you will need at least two weeks to be able to see all the places and take in each location.
+This trip from Cabo de Gata in Almeria through all these locations to Malaga is around 1100 kms.
+Thats around 700 miles.
+To do this trip in one go you will need at least two weeks, to be able to see all the places and take in each location.

 Transport options would be a hire car.
-Using public transport, a combination of Alsa buses and Renfe trains if you prefer no to drive.
+Using public transport, a combination of Alsa buses and Renfe trains if you prefer not to drive.

-Another option would be to separate this route and do the Eastern part Almeria, Granada, Cordoba Ubeda and Baeza on one trip and western Andalusia in another trip Malaga, Seville, Cadiz and Jerez.
+Another option would be to separate this route and do just the Eastern part.
+Almeria, Granada, Cordoba Ubeda and Baeza on one trip, then western Andalusia on another trip.
+Covering Malaga, Seville, Cadiz and Jerez.